juancho386/shhh/manual.md

 - `./shhh.privada.pem` which is your private key, and
 - `./contacts/myself.pem` which is the public part of your private key (AKA: public key)

-Use the 'Display your public key' item from the menu to copy it and paste it anywhere.
+Use the *Display your public key* item from the menu to copy it and paste it anywhere.

 > [!IMPORTANT]
 > Distribute your *public key* (the `myself.pem` file) anywhere.
 Between friends, but also with people that are not necesarily friends but might want to communicate with you in a secure way.